-Development is handled by Vagrant in Trellis.
-Our
+Development environments are handled by Vagrant in Trellis.
+For other options, see below.

-dev.yml playbook and you'll get a virtual machine running your WordPress site.
+dev.yml Ansible playbook to create a Vagrant virtual machine running your WordPress site.

 - Configure your site(s) based on the WordPress Sites docs and read the development specific ones.